datalad-handbook/book/docs/basics/101-133-containersrun.rst

 This command downloaded the container from Singularity Hub, added it to the ``midterm_project`` dataset, and recorded basic information on the container under its name "midterm-software" in the dataset's configuration at ``.datalad/config``.
+You can find out more about them in a dedicated :ref:`find-out-more on these additional configurations <fom-containerconfig>`.

-.. find-out-more:: What has been added to .datalad/config?
+.. find-out-more:: What changes in .datalad/config when one adds a container?
+   :name: fom-containerconfig
+   :float:

    .. runrecord:: _examples/DL-101-133-102
       :language: console